 As we may know, headphones convert audio signals into sound waves that we can listen to.
-Without a proper driver, headphones would not able to function.
+Without a proper driver, headphones would not be able to function.

 What is a headphone driver?
-A driver is the headphone’s transducer element responsible for converting audio (electrical energy) into sound (mechanical wave energy).
+A driver is the headphone's transducer element responsible for converting audio (electrical energy) into sound (mechanical wave energy).
 Each pair of headphones has a pair of drivers.
-Drivers typically utilize a movable diaphragm to produce sound waves and most rely on electromagnetism to function.
+Drivers typically utilize a movable diaphragm to produce sound waves, and most rely on electromagnetism to function.

 This quick answer is, of course, overly simplified.
 In this article, we'll get into the finer details of how each of the 5 headphone driver types works to deepen our knowledge of these excellent audio devices.

 There are 5 noteworthy types of headphone drivers.
 They are:

 Let's discuss each of these driver types and the working principles that allow them to act as transducers.

 Before we get started, if you'd like a primer on the differences between audio and sound to better understand the headphone drivers' role as transducers, check out my article What Is The Difference Between Sound And Audio?

 Disclaimer: This article includes affiliate links.
 If you click one of them, I may receive a small percentage of the sale at no extra cost to you (which I'm very grateful for, as it helps me produce more free content here at My New Microphone).
 You can see the list of my partners here and my ethics statement here.
 Thank you for your support!